nurturemassage/nurture-the-couple/index.md

 ---
 # Massage for Two

-Whether you're celebrating a special occasion or simply treating yourselves to an indulgent spa session, a couples massage is a great way for you and your loved one to relax and rejuvenate.
-Despite the suggestive name, a couples massage are not just for couples: friends and family members can also enjoy this luxurious experience together.
+<p>Whether you're celebrating a special occasion or simply treating yourselves to an indulgent spa session, a couples massage is a great way for you and your loved one to relax and rejuvenate.
+Despite the suggestive name, a couples massage are not just for couples: friends and family members can also enjoy this luxurious experience together.</p>

 ## Honeymoon/Anniversary Package

-This special session includes our Vanilla Rose aromatherapy, deluxe hot towel treatment and rose petals scattered about.
-It does not have to be a special occasion to book this service, bit it's perfect for Honeymoons, Babymooons, anniversaries, birthdays, or just tome off together!
+<p>This special session includes our Vanilla Rose aromatherapy, deluxe hot towel treatment and rose petals scattered about.
+It does not have to be a special occasion to book this service, bit it's perfect for Honeymoons, Babymooons, anniversaries, birthdays, or just tome off together!</p>

 <ul class="dotted-list">